 - macrocytic anemia.

-The APN palpates an abdominal mass in a patient with a chief complaint of weight loss, flank pain and gross hematuria.
-The APN orders:
+The APRN palpates an abdominal mass in a patient who reports weight loss, flank pain and gross hematuria.
+The APRN orders:

 - prostate biopsy.